Donald Trump Likes It So Much When Other Men Call Him 'Sir,' He Makes Up Stories About It: Here Are 10 Of Them

 Based on an analysis of hundreds of his public statements by Toronto Star reporter Daniel Dale, Donald Trump enjoys few things more than when other men address him as “sir.”
-Dale has chronicled dozens of times Trump has claimed that a man has called “sir,” on his Twitter account.
+Dale has chronicled dozens of times Trump has claimed that a man has called “sir” on his Twitter account.
 What’s the significance of the repeated “Sir Alerts” compiled by Dale?
-Writing an op-ed for The Washington Post last week, Dale, who has fact-checked most of Trumps’ speeches and interviews over the past two years, explained that when Trump drops a “sir” into a story, it’s a signal that he is lying.
+Writing an op-ed for the Washington Post last week, Dale, who has fact-checked most of Trump’s speeches and interviews over the past two years, explained that when Trump drops a “sir” into a story, it’s a signal that he may be lying.

 “Listen to this president long enough, and you can almost sense when a lie is coming,” he wrote.
-“If Trump tells a story in which an unnamed person calls him “sir,” it’s probably invented.”
+“If Trump tells a story in which an unnamed person calls him ‘sir,’ it’s probably invented.”

-The most recent “Sir Alert” note by Dale on his Twitter account, occurred Sunday in an interview with Chris Wallace of Fox News, when Trump claimed, “I get it all the time; ‘Sir, we’ll never vote unless you’re on the ballot.’
+The most recent “Sir Alert” note by Dale on his Twitter account occurred Sunday in an interview with Chris Wallace of Fox News when Trump claimed, “I get it all the time; ‘Sir, we’ll never vote unless you’re on the ballot.’
 I get it all the time.
 People are saying, ‘Sir, I will never vote unless you’re on the ballot.'”

 In the above instance, the “people” calling Trump “sir” were of an unspecified gender.
-But perhaps more typical, as noted in an earlier Inquisitr report about Trump’s fondness for stories about men who cry in his presence in addition to calling him “sir,” was the following quote, cited by Dale, came at a campaign rally in October, when Trump described a “big, strong” steel worker calling him “sir.”
+But perhaps more typical, as noted in an earlier Inquisitr report about Trump’s fondness for stories about men who cry in his presence in addition to calling him “sir,” was the following quote, cited by Dale, came at a campaign rally in October, when Trump described a “big, strong” steelworker calling him “sir.”

 “Steelworkers…Big, strong guys they came up to me.
 One of them said ‘thank you sir for saving our country,'” Trump claimed.
 “And he was crying.
 And I’m tellin’ you, he was crying.”

 In addition to the above two “Sir Alerts,” here are eight more instances of Trump telling probably fabricated stories in which someone addresses him as “sir.”
-In the first instance, members of congress call him “sir.”
+In the first instance, members of Congress call him “sir.”

 SIR ALERT!
 Trump says he took his "so brilliant" Veterans Choice idea to Congress, and they said, "Yes sir, we're been trying to pass this for 45 years."